The maximum of branching Brownian motion in $\mathbb{R}^d$: Proof of the main theorem, Theorem

 \end{theorem} The proof of Theorem~\ref{thm:outside_window} is outlined at the beginning of Section~\ref{sec:window}, and given in Section~\ref{subsec:rough_window}.
-We remark that our calculations there actually imply that the exponents $1/6$ and $2/3$ in~\eqref{eq:def-window} need only be smaller than $1/4$ and larger than $1/2$ respectively, though we expect that one should be able to take any exponents smaller and larger than $1/2$, respectively.
+As mentioned before, our calculations there actually imply that the exponents $1/6$ and $2/3$ in the definition of $I_L^{\win}$~\eqref{eq:def-window} need only be smaller than $1/4$ and larger than $1/2$ respectively, though it should be true for any exponents smaller and larger than $1/2$, respectively.

 In light of Theorem~\ref{thm:outside_window} and the Markov property, our main effort in the analysis will be devoted to studying Bessel particles $v \in \cN_{t-L}$ satisfying $R_0^{(v)}\in I_L^{\win}$ in addition to $R_{t-L}^{(v)}> m_t+y$.
 We can immediately see the advantage of the window here: the factor $W_0^{-\alpha_d}$ in the Girsanov transform~\eqref{eq.girsanov} (which will be employed repeatedly) is bounded uniformly away from $0$ over such particles.
 Thus, we fix any